CsabaDu/CsabaDu.DynamicTestData/README.md

 `$"{Definition} => {string.IsNullOrEmpty(Expected) ? nameof(Expected) : Expected}`

 Note that the `PropertiesToArgs` method in the generic `TestData` instances always return the properties without the `Expected` property value.
-This is because the `Expected` property is a literal description of the expected result, not a test parameter.
+This is because the `Expected` property is a literal description of the expected result, not a test parameter:`[Arg1...Arg9]`

 #### **TestDataReturns**
 (Updated v1.4.0)